-The patella can be fractured by a direct impact, a fall on a hyper-flexed knee, for example.
-The patella can also be fractured indirectly, in which an eccentric contraction of the quadriceps against resistance pulls the patella apart.
-An indirect fracture might be seen after a fall in which the foot striking the ground forces the knee into flexion.
+The patella (kneecap) is a subcutaneous bone within the quadriceps tendon that can be fractured by direct impact, or by forces generated by the quadriceps muscle.
+A typical mechanism of injury for a direct fracture is a fall on a hyper-flexed knee.
+An indirect fracture can be caused by an eccentric contraction of the quadriceps against resistance that pulls the patella apart.
+An indirect fracture might be seen after a fall from moderate height, in which the foot striking the ground forces the knee into flexion.

-Displaced patellar fractures need to be fixed surgically to regain normal knee extension.
+Displaced patellar fractures need to be fixed surgically to reconstruct the extensor mechanism of the knee.
+Without reduction and fixation, normal knee extension is not possible.
 Some non-displaced fractures are also fixed to obviate the need for prolonged immobilization.

 A bipartite patella is caused by failure of fusion of a secondary ossification center of the patella during development.
 A bipartite patella may be mistaken for a patella fracture.
 A bipartite patella can be identified by the characteristic superior-lateral position of the “fracture line,” as well as the matching appearance in the contralateral knee in about half of all cases.